Listen to this post

 Photo of Daniel M. Maloney Daniel M. Maloney

-As a Senior Practice Manager for Wiggin and Dana LLP, Dan’s main responsibility is to de-lawyer many of the administrative tasks within the Private Client Services Department, thereby increasing efficiency and overall productivity.
-Based out of the firm’s NYC office, Dan works…
+As a Senior Practice Manager at Wiggin and Dana LLP, Dan’s main responsibility is to de-lawyer administrative tasks within the Private Client Services Department, thereby increasing efficiency and boosting productivity.
+Based out of the firm’s NYC office, Dan works closely with attorneys…

-As a Senior Practice Manager for Wiggin and Dana LLP, Dan’s main responsibility is to de-lawyer many of the administrative tasks within the Private Client Services Department, thereby increasing efficiency and overall productivity.
+As a Senior Practice Manager at Wiggin and Dana LLP, Dan’s main responsibility is to de-lawyer administrative tasks within the Private Client Services Department, thereby increasing efficiency and boosting productivity.
 Based out of the firm’s NYC office, Dan works closely with attorneys and key administrative teams across the firm to ensure the delivery of exceptional client services.
 His responsibilities include recommending process improvements to enhance efficiencies, managing the department’s work allocation and career development, and ensuring overall client satisfaction.

 With a background in estate planning and probate administration, Dan brings profound expertise to the department’s practices, clients, and capabilities.
 Additionally, Dan collaborates with the Marketing team to identify new business opportunities, creating compelling content that drives the department’s business development initiatives.
 His strategic oversight and dedication are integral to advancing the department’s goals and maintaining the highest standards of client service.